Amy Mercado

-Amy Mercado is an American politician of Puerto Rican descent who has served as the property appraiser of Orange County, Florida since 2021.
+Amy Mercado (born November 17, 1973 in The Bronx, New York) is an American politician of Puerto Rican descent who has served as the property appraiser of Orange County, Florida since 2021.
 Previously, she served two terms in the Florida House of Representatives from 2016 to 2020, representing parts of the Orlando area.
 She is a member of the Florida Democratic Party.